-In the Budget and Financial Management Division of the Office of Policy and Management, this class is accountable for the development and administration of the State's fiscal and program policies.
+In the Office of Policy and Management, Budget and Financial Management Division this class is accountable for administering the programs and operations of the State's fiscal and program policies.

 Receives executive direction from the Secretary of the Office of Policy and Management.

 Administers programs and operations of division; directs all staff.